pawlovskiii/caesar-cipher/README.md

 * [Setup](#setup)
 ## General info
 Caesar Cipher is simple and popular technique of data encryption.
-It's all about shifting letters in the Alphabet (in this case is ROT13 - 13 letters shift).
+It's all about shifting letters in the Alphabet (in this case it's ROT13 - 13 letters shift).

 ## Technologies
 Project is created with: